Image (journal)

 Image is an American quarterly literary journal that publishes art and writing engaging or grappling with Judeo-Christian faith.
 The journal's byline is "Art, Faith, Mystery".
 Image features fiction, poetry, painting, sculpture, architecture, film, music and dance.
 The journal also sponsors the Glen Workshops, the Arts & Faith discussion forum, the Milton Fellowship for writers working on their first book, the summer Luci Shaw Fellowship for undergraduates and the Denise Levertov Award.

 Material first published in Image has appeared in Harper's Magazine, The Best American Essays, The Pushcart Prize: Best of the Small Presses, The Best Spiritual Writing, The O. Henry Prize Stories, The Art of the Essay, New Stories from the South, The Best American Movie Writing, and The Best Christian Writing.
 In 2000 and 2003, Image was nominated by Utne Reader for an Independent Press Award in the category of Spiritual Coverage.

 History

 Image was established in 1989 by founding editor Gregory Wolfe and is based at Seattle Pacific University.
-Image was involved with the founding of Seattle Pacific University's Master of Fine Arts degree, which launched in 2005. and is guided by writers such as Scott Cairns, Robert Clark, Gina Ochsner, Mischa Willett, and Lauren Winner.
+Image was involved with the founding of Seattle Pacific University's Master of Fine Arts degree, which launched in 2005. and what discontinued in 2024.
+The MFA faculty included writers such as Scott Cairns, Robert Clark, Gina Ochsner, Mischa Willett, and Lauren Winner.

 In 2019, after some restructuring, Image announced a new editorial team including writer and philosophy professor at Calvin College, James K.A.
 Smith as Editor-in-Chief.